isomerpages/moe-xinminsec/_prospective-students/Direct School Admission.md

 the area of talent.</p>
 <p>To learn more about our school's curriculum and DSA Talent Areas, we invite
-parents and students to join us at the 2024 DSA Webinar on Friday, 10 May 2024, from 6:15pm to 7:15pm.
+parents and students to join us at the 2024 DSA Webinar on Friday, 10 May 2024 from 6:15pm to 7:15pm.
 This webinar will provide valuable insights and information to support your understanding of our school's offerings and the DSA process.</p>
 <p>Please register by clicking on the e-flyer below:</p>
 <p></p><a class="isomer-image-wrapper" href="https://go.gov.sg/xinmin-dsa2024"><img style="width: 100%" height="auto" width="100%" alt="" src="/images/DSA/DSA_Webinar_E_Flyer__dsa_page_.png"></a>
 <h2>DSA Application Procedure</h2>
-<p>Application for DSA-Sec can be submitted through the online DSA-Sec Portal.</p>
+<p>Applications for DSA-Sec can be submitted through the online DSA-Sec Portal.</p>
 <p>The application is free-of-charge.
 <br>For more details, please refer to MOE website -&nbsp;<a href="http://www.moe.gov.sg/dsa-sec" rel="noopener noreferrer nofollow" target="_blank"><u>www.moe.gov.sg/dsa-sec</u></a>
 </p>